Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This isn’t a project for the faint of heart, though.
 Building a fish tank is time-consuming and not the type of project you can take shortcuts on.
 It’s also a project that can help you grow and develop new skills, like glass cutting and the use of a caulk gun.

-Here are the materials you need and steps to take to build your own fish tank!aquarium plant divider
+Here are the materials you need and steps to take to build your fish tank!aquarium plant divider

 Important Note

-It is imperative that you get the right glass for your fish tank.
+You must get the right glass for your fish tank.
 Tanks less than 20 gallons can usually be made with plexiglass, but anything larger than that needs thicker, stronger glass.
 Using the wrong glass can lead to leaks, flooding, and even a broken tank.
 Depending on the size and shape of your tank, you may even need glass almost 1 inch thick.
 Buying glass in person instead of ordering online will help you get the right glass.
 You’ll also need to decide on pre-cut glass or cutting your own.

 Beautiful fish in the aquarium_Chaikom_shutterstock